Pub/Sub

 //

-// Most publishers implementations don't support atomic publishing of messages.
+// Most publisher implementations don't support atomic publishing of messages.

 // This means that if publishing one of the messages fails, the next messages will not be published.